LaikaStudios/LaSh/README.md

-# Layered Shading
+# Layered Shading (LaSh)

 ![LashLayers](media/Layers1280x640.jpg)

-This repository and its associated documentation contain the latest public reference implementation of the paper *Layering Displaced Materials with Thickness, Accumulation, and Size*.
+This repository and its associated documentation contain the latest public reference implementation of the paper [*Layering Displaced Materials with Thickness, Accumulation, and Size*]().

-Layered Shading (LaSh) is a bxdf and displacement shader layering/combining system for use with RenderMan based on the [Layering Displaced Materials with Thickness, Accumulation, and Size]() paper.
-Similar to the [Laika Production Shading Library for RenderMan 20](https://github.com/LaikaStudios/shading-library/wiki/prman_20.Home) from which it is derived, LaSh incorporates bxdfs and displacement into its definition of a Material so that it can represent a true physical substance, and implements a displacement layering capability so LaSh Materials can be easily layered in a physically plausible way.
+Similar to the [Laika Production Shading Library for RenderMan 20](https://github.com/LaikaStudios/shading-library/wiki/prman_20.Home) from which it is derived, LaSh incorporates bxdfs and displacements into its definition of a LaSh Material so that it can represent a true physical substance, and implements a bxdf and displacement layering capability so LaSh Materials can be easily layered in a physically plausible way.

 Documentation is in the [`doc`](doc) directory.

 As a bonus, this repository also contains an updated version of the [Siggraph 2022 OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course [Supplementary Material](https://github.com/LaikaStudios/OSLShadersForRenderMan) shading nodes.

 Please feel free to use the [Discussions Tab](https://github.com/LaikaStudios/LaSh/discussions).
-We'd love you hear what you think, or to discuss any issues or thoughts you may have about this repository and its Layered Shading implementation.
+I'd love you hear what you think, or to discuss any issues or thoughts you may have about this repository and its Layered Shading implementation.

 # Requirements